Trontor/ALDS/avl-tree-rotation.md

 # AVL Tree Rotation

-**IMPORTANT NOTE:** Don't read this .md file if the ASCII tree's are not formatted for you correctly, read from the [pdf](avl-tree-rotation.pdf).

 Written and compiled by *Trontor*, with special [thanks to John Hargrove for his tutorial](https://www.cise.ufl.edu/~nemo/cop3530/AVL-Tree-Rotations.pdf), of which this explanation was derived from.

 This concept of rotation in AVL's may seem intimidating, and it can get confusing very fast.
 The following may seem needlessly long to a few, but for my own understanding of the entire process I will delve through the process step by step.